-**Farm Tours Have Been Cancelled.**
+**Farm Tours Have Resumed With Low Numbers.**

 Every Sunday afternoon we run farm tours at our goat dairy.
 While on a tour you can pat and feed a baby goat, milk a goat by hand, watch a cheese making demonstration, learn all about goats, and taste some of our delicious gelato and cheese.
 Our tours start at 1:05pm, 2:15pm, and 3:25pm and go for around an hour.
 They are a fantastic family event for all ages, including small children.
-You can come and pay at the farm or pre purchase and entry ticket through our website so that we know you are coming.

 MORE ABOUT OUR FARM

 We are a family run business based in the north of the Scenic Rim of Queensland, Australia.
 All stages of production happen on our farm.
 From milking, to manufacturing, to packaging.

 We started using goat’s milk after we discovered that it has many benefits.
 Studies have shown that goat’s milk is absorbed by the body much faster than cow’s milk.
 People who suffer headaches, an upset stomach, or produce phlegm after consuming cow’s milk can usually have goat’s milk with no adverse effects.
 Although goat’s milk is not lactose free, it is what we like to call ‘lactose friendly.’